jasonbot/weblog/content/weblog/babys-first-rag.md

 asyncio.run(main())
 ```

-Now I want to keep clicking next until I run out of Next buttons, so I modify part of the script as follows:
+I've got some boilerplate I can work with rather than starting from scratch, which is nice.
+Now I want to keep clicking _Next >_ until I run out of Next pages (and I checked, the next button is missing on the last page), so I modify part of the script as follows:

 ```python
 # All the pages to look for transcript links on